0freelancer/Red-Team-Notes/Cloud/docker-and-and-kubernetes.md

 ### **Concepts**

 * Docker Image
   * Read only file with OS, libraries and apps
   * Anyone can create a docker image
-  * Images can be stored in Docker hub \(default public registry\) or private registry
+  * Images can be stored in Docker hub \(default pu lic registry\) or private registry
 * Docker Container
   * Stateful instance of an image with a writable layer
   * Contains everything needed to run your application
   * Based on one or more images
 * Docker Registry
   * Repository of images
 * Docker Hub